raegun2k/OmniDice/README.md

 ## The idea

 I wanted something that I could wield like a tabletop dice, but allowed any number of any faces of dice I'd run across.
 But virtual dice have some drawbacks I don't like.
-Specifically, I like something tactile, and computers suck as random
+Specifically, I like something tactile, and computers suck as random number generation.

-For anyone somehow here unaware, computers don't _do_ random.
+Computers don't _do_ random.
 Rather they fake random through various means to get something functionally random enough.
 And at the core of most of these systems is something called a 'seed' which ideally you generate via an actual random factor.

 Humans can be random.